ArkEcosystemArchive/docs-legacy/docs/guidebook/core/node-lifecycle.md

 ## Loading Our Plugins

-With the proper environment now setup, we can begin fleshing out our node's central capacities using plugins.
+With the proper environment now set up, we can begin fleshing out our node's central capacities using plugins.
 We can see from our `Container.setUp` method that plugins are initialized using the `PluginRegistrar` and setup using the Registrar's `setUp` method.

 Using the snippets below or the source code [here](https://github.com/ArkEcosystem/core/blob/develop/packages/core-container/lib/registrars/plugin.js), let's look at the constructor and `setUp` methods for `PluginRegistrar`:

 ```js
 module.exports = class PluginRegistrars {
   /**